Guardians vs. Royals Player Props Betting Odds

-Player props are listed for Jose Ramirez and Bobby Witt Jr., among others, when the Cleveland Guardians host the Kansas City Royals at Progressive Field on Thursday at 7:10 PM ET.
+Those looking to place a player prop bet can find odds on Jose Ramirez, Bobby Witt Jr. and others in the Cleveland Guardians-Kansas City Royals matchup at Progressive Field on Friday at 7:10 PM ET.

 Bet on this matchup or its props with BetMGM!